(301) 986-0600

 November 16, 2022

-Debora E. May and Aleksandr S. Seleznev, Co-Founders of May Barnhard Investments, CBM’s Wealth Management Subsidiary, Named to Bethesda Magazine’s 2022 List of Top Financial Advisors
+Debora E. May and Aleksandr Seleznev, Co-Founders of May Barnhard Investments, CBM’s Wealth Management Subsidiary, Named to Bethesda Magazine’s 2022 List of Top Financial Advisors

 Debora E. May and Aleksandr S. Seleznev, partners at Councilor, Buchanan & Mitchell and co-founders of May Barnhard Investments (MBI), the firm’s wealth management subsidiary, were named to Bethesda Magazine’s 2022 list of top financial advisors.
 Professionals named to this list were selected through a peer review process by other financial advisors in the region who were asked who they would entrust with their clients’ work if they were unavailable to handle it themselves.
 (Click here for a disclaimer.)… Read more ›